 The morning sessions seemed particularly challenging—the drying salt from the intensifying sun burning hard on my skin after being churned in the waves somehow, but the evening sunset surf sessions were where I came alive.

 In those evening sessions where the sky came alive and flushed with pinks and oranges, my spirit lit up as I tried to drink in my surroundings and the experience.

 I found that as I focused on the beauty of the place and the opportunity (as opposed to my focus on falling off or feeling like I was not doing myself proud), that my surfing began to change.
 Catching more and more waves, success seemed less and less important compared with the joy of being in the clear warm water, on a beautiful sandy beach surrounded by great company.

 On our last evening we got the most beautiful sunset as our background.

 It could have all ended so perfectly, with me riding the last wave, but it didn’t.
 Such is life.
 My last pop up for the week ended in yet more diving into the waves, but that’s not what stays with me.

 After all, it may not be a smooth ride, and there’ll be plenty of falls, but we have to keep on moving and putting ourselves out there.

-This post, as always, is my own opinion and was not sponsored in any way by Soul & Surf.
+Cover photo c.
+Soul & Surf.
+This post was not sponsored in any way by Soul & Surf.